 The European Union and other non-U.S. jurisdictions are also implementing regulations with respect to the derivatives market.
-To the extent we transact with counterparties in foreign jurisdictions, we may become subject to such regulations.
+To the extent we transact with counterparties in foreign jurisdictions, we or our transactions may become subject to such regulations.
 At this time, the impact of such regulations is not clear.